 |

 After years of benign response to lynchings and mob violence, many white Americans were shocked by the 1908 "race riot" in Springfield, Illinois.
 How could this happen in Abraham Lincoln's longtime home?
 Why were northern cities fueling the same violence associated with southern mobs?
 What could be done?
 One thing was to organize.
 In February 1909, to coincide with the centennial of Lincoln's birth, a group of northern white and black activists sent out letters calling for a national conference to address the problem.
 "Silence under these conditions means tacit approval," they insisted.
-They named their group the National Negro Committee, and among them were Mary White Ovington, W. E. B. Du Bois, Ida B. Wells Barnett, Rev. Francis J. Grimké, Rabbi Emil Hirsch, and William English Walling, the signer of the letter presented here.
+They named their group the National Negro Committee, and among them were Mary White Ovington, W. E. B. Dubois, Ida B. Wells Barnett, Rev. Francis J. Grimké, Rabbi Emil Hirsch, and William English Walling, the signer of the letter presented here.
 At the conference which convened that May in New York City, the National Association for the Advancement of Colored People was founded.
-4 pages.

 Discussion questions